Adaptive Mix for Semi-Supervised Medical Image Segmentation: Conclusion

 \section{Conclusion}

 This paper explores adaptive mix-up techniques for semi-supervised medical image segmentation.
-We propose a novel Adaptive Mix algorithm (AdaMix) for strong-weak pseudo supervision in semi-supervised learning.
-AdaMix features a self-paced curriculum that initially provides relatively simple mixed samples and then gradually increases the difficulty of the mixed images by adaptively controlling the mix-up strength based on the model's learning state.
+We propose a novel Adaptive Mix algorithm (AdaMix) that features a self-paced curriculum, which initially provides relatively simple mixed samples and then gradually increases the difficulty of the mixed images by adaptively controlling the mix-up strength based on the model's learning state.
 AdaMix can be seamlessly integrated as a plug-and-play module into self-training, mean-teacher, and co-training semi-supervised learning paradigms, achieving superior performance.
 Experiments on three public medical image datasets validate the effectiveness of the proposed method and demonstrate its superiority over state-of-the-art approaches.
-Moreover, we found that replacing high-confidence regions with low-confidence ones, though seemingly counterintuitive, is effective for consistency regularization.
-Since low-confidence regions often appear at segmentation boundaries, forcing the model to learn from these areas helps enhance its discriminative capability.
-We also found that, in strong-weak pseudo supervision for semi-supervised learning, perturbation strategies are more essential than learning paradigms such as self-training, mean-teacher, and co-training.
+Moreover, we reveal that incorporating more high-confidence patches into images generates easier samples, which benefits the segmentation model during the initial training stage; in contrast, replacing high-confidence regions with low-confidence ones produces harder examples that are effective for the later training stage.
+Since low-confidence regions often appear in segmentation boundaries, forcing the model to learn from these regions helps enhance its discriminative capability.
+Our analysis also demonstrates that, in strong-weak pseudo supervision for semi-supervised learning, perturbation strategies are more critical than learning paradigms.